 Peter Martin, senior editor

-Ipsa Provisions is high-end, premade frozen food — basically TV dinners for people who try to make casual references to Alison Roman recipes they’ve made.
-Ipsa delivers via a messenger system, though right now that system only extends to Manhattan and Brooklyn.
-All food comes in a reusable cooler bag that you return when you get your next order, just like you would with FreshDirect.
+Ipsa Provisions is high-end, premade frozen food — basically small-batch TV dinners made by very talented chefs.
+Meals are delivered via a messenger system, though right now that system only extends to Manhattan and Brooklyn.
 And it really is delicious.
 You choose from a menu of 20 items, ordering as many or as few as you want, whenever you want.
 We usually get six at a time — enough to stock our freezer but not overwhelm it.
 My favorites are the beef and kimchee stew with Korean rice cakes, posole rojo, and charred pineapple pibil with chicken.
 (The price shown is the starter for a full meal from Ipsa, but it sells treats, such as cookies, for less.)

 As far as packaging goes, right now each meal comes in a plastic quart container, but Ipsa says it’s planning on moving to all non-disposable packaging.
 If there are any extras, like the Korean rice cakes that come with the aforementioned stew, they’re in their own separate vacuum-sealed pouch.
-The meals are also easy to prepare.
-You’re just reheating food, so the instructions are simple and printed right on the container.
+The meals are easy to prepare.
+You’re just reheating food, after all.
 Ipsa suggests thawing meals one night in advance in your fridge, but we rarely think that far ahead and it’s never been a problem.
 Most dishes are prepared by adding a little water and simmering in a sauce pot until it’s heated up.
 Ipsa says each meal serves at least two and that you can sometimes stretch that to three.
-Between my wife and me, occasionally we can save enough for our 2-year-old the next day.
-But if you’re planning on feeding three adults with one of these, make sure they’re not that hungry, or serve snacks first.
+Among my wife, 2-year-old daughter, and me, we usually get plenty to it.
+Occasionally there’s even enough left over for our daughter to eat for lunch the next day.
+If you’re planning on feeding three adults, though, you’re going to have to break open another meal package.

 Jessica Silvester, contributing editor